ClawmanCat/ShapePainter/README.md

 - Ctrl + drag to move the selected items.
 - Alt + drag to resize the selected item.
 Only one item may be selected.
 - In the group menu, click to select or deselect a group of shape.
-- In the group menu, drag one or more objects to change the hierarchy.
+- In the group menu, drag and drop one or more objects to change the hierarchy.
 - In the group menu, ctrl + click to select or deselect a group or shape while leaving the existing selection unchanged.
-- In the group menu, X + click to open the Canvas Object Editor.
+- In the group menu, X + click to open the Canvas Object Settings Manager.
 - Press Escape to deselect all selected items.
 - Press Delete to delete all selected items.